Who we serve

 Senior market marketing lives under real constraints, and the agencies that treat them as a discipline rather than an afterthought win the clients who care about staying licensed.

 - TCPA governs every call and text.
 The rule of practice is to capture and store clear, provable consent at the point of lead capture — on the form, the reply card, the transfer — and to honor do-not-call and revocation requests.
 We build consent capture into every form and landing page and keep the records.
 We provide marketing services, not legal advice — your compliance counsel signs off on your scripts and disclosures.
-[OWNER: confirm current TCPA/consent language with your compliance counsel before any campaign launch.]

 - CMS rules add a second layer for Medicare: what you can say, how you can contact, and when you can enroll — concentrated around the Annual Enrollment Period and the Open Enrollment Period.
 That is why the Medicare playbook is calendar-driven and kept separate from final expense.